clebinho1408/novopapsistema/replit.md

 - ✅ Code import completed successfully
 - ✅ Applied all 16 database migrations to local D1 database
 - ✅ Server running without errors on port 5000
+- ✅ Enhanced PrintableStepProcess component with improved formatting
+- ✅ Fixed print layout to display all professional cards (with X for unselected)
+- ✅ Preserved HTML formatting in instructions when printing
+- ✅ Optimized line spacing in printed instructions (line-height: 1.1)
+- ✅ Removed fixed font-size to respect editor settings in print
 - Configured Vite to bind to 0.0.0.0:5000 for Replit environment
 - Updated CORS configuration to support Replit proxy domains
 - Set up development workflow